An Incomplete Manifesto for Humanitarian Safety and Security Practitioners

 You can’t save the world.

-But you can make it a better place.
+(Especially with Big Ideas.)
+But if you're mindful, you can make it a better place.